korabeko/mitoHelicini/README.md

 Use `help(function_name)` for details of each function.

 ### Acknowledgements
 The function `annotatedTreeReader` was written by Marc A. Suchard and originates from a no-longer maintained package "OutbreakTools" (Jombart et al. 2014).
-It was used in updated form also in later packages (https://www.repidemicsconsortium.org/projects/).

 The function `write_supertree` is a modification of a function `write.tree` from the package `ape` by Emmanuel Paradis, Daniel Lawson, and Klaus Schliep.